 It’s no secret that the first few days, weeks, and months of a new employee’s time with a company are filled with a mix of emotions from excitement and high hopes to nerves and uncertainty.
-The onboarding experience is your first opportunity to introduce your new employee to your business, your expectations and goals for their role within the company, and set the overall tone for your working relationship going forward.
+The onboarding experience is your first opportunity to introduce your new employee to your business, your expectations and goals for their role within the company and set the overall tone for your working relationship going forward.
 Onboarding is your first step toward quality employee engagement, which translates to higher productivity, improved satisfaction, and lower turnover.
 All good things, right?
 So how can you ensure a stellar onboarding experience?
+First, follow these 6 Onboarding success tips.

 Begin Onboarding Paperwork Prior to the First Day